yellows8/3ds_homemenuhax/README.md

 * themehax: The original vuln for this repo was discovered on December 22, 2014.
 This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X on Old3DS, v8.1 on JPN-New3DS.
 Old3DS JPN theme support was "added" 9.1.0-XJ.
 The release date for this exploit was September 25, 2015.
 * shufflehax: The vuln for this was discovered on January 3, 2015.
 The shufflehax exploit itself was finally implemented in December 2015, it was finished on the 7th-8th.
 The release date for this exploit was on December 27, 2015, in US-time. https://events.ccc.de/congress/2015/Fahrplan/events/7240.html Exactly one week later from release-date would be exactly one year since the vuln was discovered.
 Theme-shuffling and this vuln were introduced with 9.3.0-X.
 * sdiconhax: For vuln details, see source and [here](https://www.3dbrew.org/wiki/3DS_Userland_Flaws).
 This was exploited in June 2016.
+* bossbannerhax: For vuln details, see source and [here](https://www.3dbrew.org/wiki/3DS_Userland_Flaws).
+This was exploited in December 2016.

 ## Vuln used with themehax
 Home Menu allocates a 0x2a0000-byte heap buffer using the ctrsdk heap code: offset 0x0 size 0x150000 is for the output decompressed data, offset 0x150000 size 0x150000 is for the input compressed data.
 Immediately after this buffer is a CTRSDK heap freemem memchunkhdr, successfully overwriting it results a crash(when the data written there is junk) in the CTRSDK heap memchunk handling code with the linked-lists.